Marketing Case Study: Social Media Campaign

 Takeaway:

 Despite being hosted on a high-visibility platform, the ad underperformed.
-In contrast, the in-house campaign used event-specific creative, mobile-first design, and strategic targeting, driving significantly more reach, engagement, and conversions.
-Ad spend and targeting are unknown.
+In contrast, the Illscape’s campaign efforts utilized event-specific creative, mobile-first design, and strategic targeting, resulting in significantly more reach, engagement, and conversions.
+Third-party ad spend and targeting are unknown.

 Content & Engagement Strategy